COVID-19 serology testing is not available in B.C. for

 Requests for serological testing for clinical purposes require prior approval by a Clinical or Medical Microbiologist.

-As of August 10, 2020, the BCCDC Public Health Laboratory (BCCDC PHL) is providing limited SARS-CoV-2 serological testing for the following clinical and public health indications:
+SARS-CoV-2 antibody testing for the following clinical and public health indications:

 - To help diagnose patients who are SARS-CoV-2 RNA negative, but present with a compatible syndrome, or who present later during their disease course.
 It is important to note that serological testing becomes reliable after 14 or more days post-symptom onset.
 Testing at earlier time points may result in false negative results.